rmferraro/aws-naip-tile-server/README.md

 | 10   | 590                    | 42              | 211,406,10   |
 | 8    | 9462                   | 480             | 52,101,8     |

-Below zoom level 8, it is likely >1000 NAIP geotiffs need to be accessed to build a single tile, and performance really starts to tank...
+My experience has been performance starts tanking at zoom 10 (and lower).
+There are 2 primary contributing factors.
+First, zoom level 10 is the first to require dozens (or more) NAIP geotiffs to be accessed to generate a tile.
+Second, the overviews that are present in the AWS geotiffs don't provide much benefit below zoom level 12.
+So the combined effect of having to actively resample dozens (or more) geotiffs is certainly going to be slower than getting already resampled data from 1-2 geotiffs...

 In my opinion NAIP does not produce the most appealing basemaps at lower scales for a few reasons.
-At this scale, you are likely looking at many different collects, in different states, at different resolutions.
+At this scale, you are likely looking at many different collects (i.e. imagery from different dates), in different states, at different resolutions.
 The end result is basemap that is often patchy/blotchy in appearance.
-So, I generally don't use NAIP for basemap for low level zooms, therefore it's not travesty that generating tiles < zoom level 8 is slow.
+So, I generally don't use NAIP for basemap for low level zooms, therefore it's not travesty that generating tiles < zoom level 10 is slow.

 Some Possible Workarounds: